Writing is a tricky and taxing job.

 2. Jennifer Flannery

 Founder and agent at Flannery Literary, Jennifer Flannery started the agency in 1992 in New York, moving to Chicago in 1997.
 An exclusive, selective literary agency that publishes only children’s books and Young Adult fiction, writers are expected to have a fresh point of view and a lesson in their story.
 You can contact her via email with a query regarding your manuscript.
 If you are submitting a picture book, you can paste the entire manuscript in the body of the e-mail.
 For novels, stories and non-fiction, paste the first 5-10 pages of your manuscript in the body of the e-mail.
 Jennifer does not open attachments so don’t include any with your mail.
 Writers can expect a waiting period of 4 weeks to get a response.
+You can find more details about the submission process on this page.

 3. Mary Cummings